HighDimensionalEconLab/DifferentiableStateSpaceModels.jl/README.md

 ## Using Solution Cache

-You can also pass a cache into the solver.
+You can also pass your own cache into the solver, which can then be reused later to avoid costly memory re-allocations from repeated runs.

-For instance,
 ```julia
 using Zygote
 function f2(p_d; m, p_f, cache)